 While Title VII of the Civil Rights Act and NJLAD were passed decades ago, discrimination in the workplace continues to be a serious problem.
 If you have been discriminated against in the workplace, it is important to know your rights, how to file a complaint, and the steps you can take to protect yourself from further discrimination.

 South Jersey Employment Discrimination Lawyers at Sidney L. Gold & Associates Advocate for Victims of Discrimination

 If you feel that you have been the victim of discrimination in the workplace, South Jersey employment discrimination lawyers at Sidney L. Gold & Associates can help.
 We have a thorough understanding of the complexities of New Jersey employment discrimination.
 Our workplace discrimination lawyers in New Jersey will examine the details of your case and provide knowledgeable, thorough legal representation every step of the way.
-Contact the Philadelphia law offices of Sidney L. Gold & Associates at 215-569-1999 to schedule a free consultation or contact us online.
+Contact the New Jersey law offices of Sidney L. Gold & Associates at 215-569-1999 to schedule a free consultation or contact us online.

 We handle all types of New Jersey discrimination claims including age discrimination, disability discrimination, sex orientation discrimination, gender discrimination, national origin discrimination, pregnancy discrimination, race discrimination, religious discrimination, retaliation in the workplace, sexual harassment, workplace harassment, wrongful termination, hostile work environment and retaliation against whistleblowers.